 Let's face it — it's way too early to know when the iPhone 12 Pro and 12 Pro Max will be announced.
 It's usually too early in the weeks leading up to the event, let alone months.
 Add in uncertainty brought about by the coronavirus outbreak, which Apple admitted will affect Q2 revenue, and it simply isn't clear what will happen this year with the iPhone's release.

-We haven't seen any critical rumors about storage size this year.
-Apple has made strides in the past few years, dropping the terrible 16 GB base storage option in favor of 64 GB.
-That said, we'd like to see Apple go even further.
+Apple has made strides in the past few years in the storage department, dropping the terrible 16 GB base storage option in favor of 64 GB.
+That said, we've wanted to see Apple go even further.
 Make 128 GB standard for the base model iPhones, then up it to 256 GB.
 We don't even have a 128 GB option at the moment — it just right from 64 GB to 256 GB, for a considerable fee.

 - Expandable storage: no